FabianMaumeApify/actor-rag-web-browser/actors/apify_rag-web-browser/README.md

 - **For dynamic websites**: Use the default `scrapingTool=browser-playwright` when targeting sites with JavaScript-rendered content or interactive elements

 This single parameter choice can significantly impact both response times and content quality, so select based on your target websites' characteristics.

+### Result count
+When you use the RAG Web Browser to perform a web search, limit the results to 10 using the maxResults parameter.

+If you request more than 10 results, the Actor will need to go through several pages of Google search results, which increases the response time.

 ### Request timeout